-- Globally, grading of DR is practised as per the ICDR scales, which consists of 5 grades from 0 to 4 based on the severity of DR, where - 0: No Diabetic Retinopathy - 1: Mild Diabetic Retinopathy - 2: Moderate Diabetic Retinopathy - 3: Non-proliferative Diabetic Retinopathy - 4: Proliferative Diabetic Retinopathy - Telemedicine is potentially a cost-effective solution to access problems, especially those in rural and remote areas.
-Patients can have retinal images taken at diabetology offices or primary care clinics and the cases can be reviewed by a remote expert. - Today, a major impediment in implementing tele-screening in tertiary care centres is the lack of trained graders to grade the fundus photography images sent from the remote clinics.
+- Telemedicine is a potential cost-effective solution to the access problems, specially those in rural & remote areas.
+Patients can have retinal images taken at diabetology offices or primary care clinics and the cases can reviewed by a remote expert.
+Today, a a major impediment in implementing telescreening in tertiary care centers is the lack of trained graders to grade the fundus photography images sent from the remote clinics.
 Thus, an automated system to assess the severity of DR can help scale screenings. - Recent work has demonstrated highly accurate deep-learning algorithms for various medical image classification tasks, including retinal imaging.
-Specifically for DR, multiple groups have shown that deep learning can be leveraged to produce expertlevel diagnoses for grading fundus photography images.
+Specifically for DR, multiple groups have shown that deep learning can be leveraged to produce expert-level diagnoses for grading fundus photography images.